Jeremy Joyner White: Nigeria

+His first employment in Nigeria was at the Institute of Administration, University of Ife (now Obafemi Awolowo University), as a lecturer and research fellow.
+In October 1973, he moved to Lagos having been appointed a lecturer at the Department of History, University of Lagos.
+White obtained Nigerian citizenship in 1985.
 White actively promoted several educational and developmental social projects in Nigeria.
 He was the pioneer Chairman of Educational Co-operation Society (ECS), a registered Nigerian educational charity.

-On the registration of ECS, Alos states that: “Jeremy White made several visits and had to wait for hours on end swinging files from desk to desk at the Ministry of Trade.
+On the registration of ECS, Alos states that: “White made several visits and had to wait for hours on end swinging files from desk to desk at the Ministry of Trade.
 Jeremy’s patience was exemplary.
 Knowing that he would have to spend time in waiting rooms, he always took a book of philosophy or history to read… On 3 March 1974, Jeremy had an interview with the Attorney General of the Federation (AGF).
 This statutory interview was one of the last steps in the process which during which Jeremy had to defend the aims and purposes of ECS.
-The journey of the incorporation ended on 21 August 1974 with the registration of ECS” (Not by Chance: Memories of the Lagos Business School, p 12).

-ECS with White as chairman saw to the development and building of Helmbridge Study Centre, Lagos; Irawo University Centre, Ibadan and Iroto Rural Development Centre, Ijebu Ode.
+The journey of the incorporation ended on 21 August 1974 with the registration of ECS”ECS with White as chairman saw to the development and building of Helmbridge Study Centre, Lagos; Irawo University Centre, Ibadan and Iroto Rural Development Centre, Ijebu Ode.
 White's ECS inspired the gestation of Lagos Business School through the Centre for Professional Communications (CPC) which ran courses for professional men in Helmbridge Study Centre.
 Alos explains, "these apparently innocuous seminars for professionals were planned solely as a means of professional development.
 However, it became evident that such a high level of interest in these seminars pointed at a need for management education at a higher level.
-It would take some years for this germinating interest to mature into LBS" (Not By Chance, Memories of the Lagos Business School p 23).
+It would take some years for this germinating interest to mature into LBS".